bbowles1/Hail-Annotate/docs/source/google_setup.rst

         --description="service account for hail annotation" \
         --display-name="test-service-account"

-After creating a service account, you can view this role using `gcloud iam service-accounts list`.
+You can view available service account roles using `gcloud iam service-accounts list`.

 2. Give your service account the "storage.objectAdmin" role to allow it to view Google Cloud buckets within your project.